plexus/arnebrasseur.net/site/posts/2024-02-09-open-source-diary.md

 And do you want it to be always off, you can set this globally in `~/.clojure/deps.edn`.

+### lambdaisland/cli improvements

-Note that these sensibly override one another.
+Note that these settings/flags sensibly override one another.
 CLI flag overrides local overrides global overrides per-project.

 This made me think that this should really be the case for all of launchpad's boolean flags.
 For instance, if you have `{:launchpad/options {:go true}}`, so